ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 we fall back to browser automation.

 As an example, we use the updating of Nintex add-ins.
-Nintex is a good example a non-singleton type of add-in and [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) is preconditioned on add-ins across the tenant being up to date.
+Nintex is a good example of a non-singleton type of add-in and [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) is preconditioned on Nintex add-ins across the tenant being up to date.

 Identifying add-ins with SPReports and updating add-ins with SharePointAddInsAutomation works with any add-in,